 What is The Herman Grossman Project?

 The Herman Grossman Project is a non-partisan Holocaust education project.
-The purpose is to continue the legacy of a Holocaust survivor named Herman Grossman by finding the language to talk about the Holocaust in a way that he was unable to express during his lifetime.
-Following liberation, most Holocaust survivors struggled with talking about the trauma they experienced during the years of 1939-1945.
+The purpose is to continue the legacy of a Holocaust survivor named Herman Grossman.
 From databases, testimony from Herman’s wife, and photographs that Herman brought back from the war, we have learned about his incredible story.

 The Herman Grossman Project believes we must take steps to ensure the Holocaust will never again recur.
-Through educating about the Holocaust, we can learn the ideological errors that facilitated an environment for an entire country to become complicit in the murder of millions of innocent people on an industrialized scale.
+Through educating about the Holocaust, we can learn the ideological errors that facilitated an environment for hatred and genocide.
 As such, The Herman Grossman Project teaches about human obligation.
 Each one of us living on this earth has an obligation to behave with morality regardless of what the institutions or society around us becomes.

 Who was Herman Grossman?